Bebside

-Bebside is a village and former civil parish, now in the parish of Blyth, in Northumberland, in England.
+Bebside is a village and former civil parish, now in the parish of Blyth, in Northumberland, England.
 It is situated to the west of Blyth.
 It was formerly a mining village, the mine associated with the village operated between 1858 and 1926.
-It was served by Bebside railway station, from 1850 to 1964.
+It was served by Bebside railway station, from 1850 to 1964, and by Blyth Bebside railway station since 2025.
 In 1911 the parish had a population of 58.

 Governance

 Bebside was formerly a township in Horton parish, from 1866 Bebside was a civil parish in its own right until it was abolished on 1 April 1920 to form Blyth.